The Processing of Damaged and Deteriorated Books

 (b) if the paper is sound, the book is repaired and returned to the shelf within a 48 hour period

-(c) if the paper is brittle, it is given to the Brittle Books Coordinator and reformatted via Photocopy Services located in B41 Olin Library, and charged to the Brittle Book Replacement account administered by the Director of Conservation Services
+(c) if the paper is brittle, it is given to the Brittle Books Coordinator and reformatted via Olin Photocopy Services and charged to the Brittle Book Replacement account administered by Preservation

-(e) when binding is complete, the book is returned to the Brittle Books Coordinator for a final check, then the original is discarded and the bound photocopy passed on to Library Technical Services, cataloging for record revision with a slip marked PHOTOCOPY REPLACEMENT.
-TO COPY REPLACEMENT.
+(e) when binding is complete, the book is returned to the Brittle Books Coordinator for a final check, then the original is discarded and the bound photocopy passed on to Cataloguing for record revision with a slip marked PHOTOCOPY REPLACEMENT.